genneko/ocean/README.md

     Your domain which are being managed by the DigitalOcean's DNS.

+- NODNS

+    If set to 1 or greater, ocean create/destroy does not add/remove DNS record for the droplet.

 - VMNAME

     Shoft name of the droplet.
 Its FQDN is $VMNAME.$DOMAIN.